-Our aim is to improve the housing standards for residents that are privately renting within the Malvern Hills district.
-We will achieve this by advising tenants, carrying out housing inspections and providing support to owners, leaseholders and landlords.
+Our aim is to improve the housing standards for residents that are living within the Wychavon district.
+We will achieve this by advising tenants and occupiers, carrying out housing inspections and providing support.

-If you have a concern about a repair that is needed on your property, you should let your landlord/ housing officer or repairs team know in the first instance.
-By letting them know about the problem, you are providing the opportunity for the repair to be fixed.
-You should take note of the complaint details, such as the date and details.
+If you are a tenant and have a concern about a repair that is needed on your property, you should notify your landlord or repairs team in the first instance.
+By letting them know about the problem, you are providing the opportunity for the repair to be resolved.
+You should take note of the date you reported the repair.
+Please be aware that your landlord may experience some problems getting trades people out to you quickly due to the coronavirus outbreak.

 - If appropriate, the Property Standards Officer will visit your property after notifying your landlord of your complaint.
 It may not always be practicable to notify the landlord, as there may be emergency situations that need to be acted upon immediately.